afaq005/Multi_Drone_Accident_Management/README.md

-## LLM-Guided Multi-Drone Coordination for Simultaneous Multi-Accident Detection and Scene Understanding
+## An Agentic Multi-Drone Framework for Autonomous Multi-Accident Detection, Reasoning, and Response
 ## 📌 Overview

 Rapid and effective response to highway accidents is critical for minimizing injuries and saving lives.